aws-samples/aws-health-events-insight/README.md

 1. **Control Account Setup:** The setup script provided in this repo will set up all the necessary components required to receive AWS health events from other accounts.
 This can be payer or any other regular account which would receive AWS Health data from all other accounts and regions.

-    1. To start, clone AWShealtheventqs repo
+    1. To start, clone aws-health-events-insight repo

     `git clone https://github.com/aws-samples/aws-health-events-insight.git`

-    2. Go to AWShealtheventqs directory and run ControlAccountSetup.py and provide account specific inputs.
+    2. Go to aws-health-events-insight directory and run ControlAccountSetup.py and provide account specific inputs.

     `cd aws-health-events-insight`